 Table of Contents

 In this guideline recharge centers and specialized service facilities are referred to collectively as “service centers.”
-Service centers are UTSA units that provide goods and/or services to users, primarily within UTSA, and charge users for the goods and services.
+Service centers are UTSA units that provide goods and/or services to users, primarily within UTSA, and recover costs through charges to users for the goods and services.

 There are three major types of service centers at UTSA: